amrishparmar/razer-chroma-test/README.md

 # Razer Chroma App Test
-Takes an integer representing a BGR colour and sets the keyboard to that that colour until the program is quit.
+Takes an integer representing a BGR colour and sets the keyboard to that colour until the program is quit.

 This is a script I was playing with to understand how to work with the Razer Chroma SDK REST API.